avvertix/materialicons-laravel-bridge/UPGRADE.md

 and `@svg` directive.
 Blade Icons, the library that powers this package, offers also Blade components to obtain the same effect.

+**Change to the public api of `MaterialIconsBridgeFactory`**

+If you were using the `MaterialIconsBridgeFactory` or extending it you should be aware of the following changes:

+- Removed `icon` method for the same reason as the `icon` helper;
+- Removed the `boot` method;
+- The constructor now takes an instance of `BladeUI\Icons\Factory` as first parameter.

 **Sprite Sheets Removed**

 All functionality concerning sprite sheets have been removed.
 The package didn't really offered sprite sheets, but it was part of `blade-svg` and so we feel that is a breaking change worth mentioning.